Download and adapt our shortlisting grid

 How to use it

-- Add all the essential criteria from the relevant person specification
+- Add all the essential criteria from the person specification in your job advert

 Use fair criteria and rely only on evidence outlined in the application